“To find a prince, you gotta kiss some toads.” ~Foxy Brown

 Keep these important tips in mind when using online dating sites:

-1. Beware of fake profile information.
-Fake profiles can be an indication of a scam.
-It's important to pay attention to all of the information a person posts online.
+Fake online profiles can be an indication of a scam.
+It’s important to pay attention to all of the information a person posts online.

 Fake profiles can include false names, incorrect ages, and stolen photographs.
 They can also include fake data about past relationships and education.